 - Exposure to distractions - The ability to work effectively in the presence of visual, auditory or other distractions.

 - Tolerance of stressful environments - The ability to work effectively in a stressful environment, which may be caused by workplace processes or physical hazards such as noise, lighting, scents, chemicals and others.

 - Exposure to distressed people - The ability to work effectively when exposed to emotionally individuals in person or over the phone, or other communication channels such as social media.

 - Overlapping tasks - The ability to perform and/or monitor more than one task or function at a time, and identify when tasks or functions require attention.

 - Problem solving and analysis - The ability to work effectively at solving problems and analyzing situations and information.

 - Recall - The ability to recall and retrieve, on demand, information that has been previously learned.

-- Time pressures - The ability to complete tasks within a given time period, the ability to work quickly when required, and/or the ability to manage time effectively so that all tasks are completed on time and at an acceptable level of quality.
+- Time pressures - The ability to complete tasks within a given time period, work quickly when required, and/or manage time effectively so that all tasks are completed on time and at an acceptable level of quality.

 - Other - Blank template to add other job expectations not found above.

 Part 2: Supporting success conversation - Questions are offered to help guide a discussion to develop an effective work plan.
 The discussion is based on the premise that the relevant job expectations have been completed and the employee is at work or ready to return to work.

 If your workplace uses disability providers or external consultants, you can share the Supporting employee success tool with them or use it yourself to address the psychological, emotional, cognitive, and physical work expectations.
 It is ideal that the process is introduced to all employees and worker representatives (union reps) in advance of the need to use it.
 This helps reduce stigma or concern about the process at the time of need.